Daimanta/Flyway-Collision-Generator/README.md

  If arguments are possible, they are mandatory unless specified otherwise.
         -h, --help              Display this help and exit.
-        -c, --comment           Produces a single commented line (default)
+        -c, --comment           Produces a single commented line (default) -f, --file <SRC>        The resulting string, when appended to SRC matches the same hash as the target FILE
 ```